What to Expect on Sunday

 Unitarian Universalist Congregation of the Quad Cities welcomes all persons.

 If you are visiting for the first time and know the general way of church services in America, our Sunday services will follow a familiar rhythm.
 An Order of Service (which will be handed to you along with a hymnal) helps both visitors and members follow that day's service.
-Some churches distribute bulletins as a guide to the service.
-At the Unitarian Universalist Congregation of the Quad Cities, we use an Order of Service.
 (Please see column at right for a general idea of our order of service.)